 Dear Ms. Chen,

-As a 15-year Alibaba gold supplier with 500+ positive reviews, we'd be glad to discuss our eco-friendly packaging options designed to support your sustainability goals.
+As an Alibaba Gold Supplier with 15 years of experience and over 500 positive reviews, we are happy to discuss eco-friendly packaging options designed to support your sustainability goals.

 Hope to collaborate soon!